 “Everyone’s eyes were too big a few months ago, so now the delivery windows are tight with tighter grading,” the trader says of aluminum scrap consumers.
 “I think it’s mostly a factor of capacity constraints and they bought too much fearing being left out of the market.”

 He says export markets are still looking for red metals and aluminum grades that are difficult to move domestically.
-“It’s a boon for peddler yards,” the trader adds.
+“It’s a boon for peddler yards,” the trader in the Northeast adds.

 Nonferrous scrap generation has been ticking upward slowly, the trader says, though demolition activity is showing signs of softening.
 “Demo [scrap] is waning as we get closer to winter.
 It’s mostly seasonal around here.”

-The movement of material is being hampered by ongoing issues in the trucking sector, and high costs are eating into scrap processors' profits.
+Material movement is hampered by the ongoing issues in the trucking sector, and high costs are affecting scrap processors’ profits.

-The trader based in the Northeast adds that the number of dropped loads has increased while pricing has increased 50 percent over the last nine months.
+The trader adds that the number of dropped loads has increased while pricing has increased 50 percent over the last nine months.

-Denihan says freight is a considerable factor for his company these days when it comes to procuring metal.
-Like the trader in the Northeast, he also points to rising costs, tight availability and dropped loads.
-“Logistics has been a huge struggle for everybody I would say.”
+Denihan says freight is a considerable factor for Metal Source when it comes to procuring metal.
+“Logistics has been a huge struggle for everybody I would say,” he adds.